Adam-Jariri/cse1106-intro-project/README.md

 # CSE 1106

-This is an intro project
+## This is an intro project

-This is CSE 1106
+## WSL terminal and Git hub

+## By using git commands

+## how to use git hub and git commands such as Add, Commit, Pull, and Push

+## Hopefully I will get more comfortable with git hub and start using it to my benefit